 - 1.5kg (3.3lbs) leeks, trimmed and finely sliced

 - salt and pepper

-- Chop the leeks and melt the butter in a large frying pan.
+- Meanwhile, chop the leeks and melt the butter in a large frying pan.
 Add the leeks and stir to coat in butter.
-Add the water, cover and cook gently, stirring occasionally, for about 20 minutes until very soft, but not coloured.
+Cover and cook gently, stirring occasionally, for about 20 minutes until very soft, but not coloured.
 Season well.
 Set aside and cool.

-- Beat the egg yolks and cream together, adding a little nutmeg.
+- Beat the egg yolks and cream together, adding a little nutmeg if you like.
 Spread the leeks in the pastry case and pour over the egg and cream mixture.

 - This tart is best served as an accompaniment to a main meal.

 - You can use a loose-bottomed flan dish if you like.

 - Prep Time: 20 minutes